danmar/cppcheck/man/manual.md

         ]
     }

-And then the configuration can be executed on the cppcheck command line:
+And then the configuration can be executed on the Cppcheck command line:

     cppcheck --addon=misra.json somefile.c